 Located just off Connaught Place, Delhi’s Janpath Market is not only famous for its affordable goods but also for its exuberance.
-You can shop here for products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artifacts to leather work and imitation jewelry.
+You can shop here for products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artifacts to leather work and imitation jewellery.

 A must do when you visit Delhi, don’t miss the walk down People’s Path (Jan Path).
 Janpath was originally called the Queen’s way.
 It is an integral part of Lutyen’s Delhi with stately buildings.